Paint adhesion testing: Cross-cut Test

 A quick pass/fail test can be accomplished through this method.
-When testing a multi-coat system, determination of the resistance to separation of different layers from one another can be accomplished.
+When testing a multi-coat system, determination of the resistance to separating different layers from one another can be accomplished.

 There are two methods described in the ASTM Specification;

 ASTM D 3359 Test Method A

 An X-cut is made through the film with a carbide tip tool to the substrate.

 Pressure-sensitive tape is applied over the cut.

-Tape is smoothed into place by using a pencil eraser over the area of the incisions.
+Tape is smoothed into place using a pencil eraser over the area of the incisions.

 Tape is removed by pulling it off rapidly back over itself as close to an angle of 180°.

 Adhesion is assessed on a 0 to 5 scale.

 ASTM D 3359 Test Method B

 A crosshatch pattern is made through the film to the substrate.

 Detached flakes of coating are removed by brushing with a soft brush.

 Pressure-sensitive tape is applied over the crosshatch cut.

-Tape is smoothed into place by using a pencil eraser over the area of the incisions.
+Tape is smoothed into place using a pencil eraser over the area of the incisions.

 Tape is removed by pulling it off rapidly back over itself as close to an angle of 180°.

 Adhesion is assessed on a 0 to 5 scale.